-Deciding to balance your hormones and create a healthier lifestyle is an important step.
+Deciding to create a healthier lifestyle is an important step to balancing your hormones.
 After that, it’s crucial to create simple, sustainable habits that will allow you to make those changes you’re longing for.
 Without them, living healthier will be more complicated than it needs to be, and you risk succumbing to the temptation to just give up.

 We don’t want that to happen.
 Instead, it’s important to approach the change as a process; a journey to better health.

 Doing certain things on a daily basis not only helps to remember what you need to do.
 It allows your body to adjust easier because it knows what to expect, and isn’t always enduring some kind of crazy change.

 (Please note: No one is perfect at this.
 We all still stumble, but it gets easier as you go along and remember to give yourself grace).

 The goal is to eventually get up earlier, but listen to your body also.
 If you have been having problems with fatigue, then the extra sleep is good for healing.
 You’ll probably start waking up earlier/easier when the hormones balance out.
 If sleeping is a struggle you have, then check out 5 Key Nutrients That Promote Sleep.

 Interestingly, our adrenal glands thrive on routine (check out DIY: Adrenal Cocktails for more adrenal support).
 So, even if you are sleeping in, try to get up at the same time each day.

 Because you’ve been fasting all night long, your body has to release stored glucose to provide your body with energy.
 In order to do this, your body has to employ certain stress hormones.
 Skipping breakfast when your brain and body are starved for energy exaggerates this stress response, forcing the body to continually pump out stress hormones to fuel the brain.
 Chronic stress wreaks havoc on your hormones (it releases the hormone cortisol, and chronically high cortisol will disrupt other hormones).